Building three interconnected systems that enabled 300+ annual tests while improving quality which proved velocity and rigor can compound, not compete

 I designed the Momentum Framework — a structured two-session process separating evidence-building from ideation, preventing teams from jumping to solutions before problems were properly understood.

 Session one was findings-first.
-Cross-functional participants from design, engineering, product, and marketing reviewed what we'd observed across UX research, experiment analysis, and business insights.
+Cross-functional participants from design, engineering and product, reviewed what we'd observed across UX research, experiment analysis, and business insights.
 From observations, teams drafted assumptions (why are we seeing this?) and early recommendations (how might we address it?).
-These inputs were combined into pending hypotheses — structured problem statements without solutions attached.
+These inputs were combined into pending hypotheses which structured the problem statements without attaching any solutions.

 Session two was ideation.
-With evidential foundations already laid, participants could think creatively.
+With evidence already laid, participants could think creatively.
 The only guiding question: 'what would tell you your idea had worked?'
 This anchored creativity to measurable outcomes.
-After each session, ideas were collated and success metrics assigned — completing the hypothesis architecture: 'We observed X from source Y, and therefore believe if we do Z, we would expect change to metric M.'
+After each session, ideas were collated and success metrics assigned which completed the hypothesis architecture: 'We observed X from source Y, and therefore believe if we do Z, we would expect change to metric M.'

 The resulting hypothesis architecture had eight components: insight → source → change → users → action → metrics → lag metrics.